cdfoundation/faq/README.md

 The Continuous Delivery Foundation (CDF) is a new, neutral organization that will grow and sustain an open continuous delivery ecosystem.
 It will provide unified governance and vendor-neutral stewardship, as well as oversight of funding and operations.
 The first projects of the CD Foundation are Jenkins, Jenkins X, Spinnaker, and Tekton.

-## Why did the CD community form the foundation.
+## Why did the CD community form the foundation?
 Why is it needed?

 There is a strong need across the industry to collaborate on defining industry specifications around pipelines, workflows and other CI/CD areas, as well as provide foundational support for CI/CD tools.
 For example, the Jenkins community is seeking a "full service" foundation to host Jenkins (one of the most popular CI/CD projects) and build a platform for increased collaboration.
 There is also a desire for an industry-wide neutral DevOps/CD conference.